 - A Nostro account is a bank account that a bank holds with a foreign bank in the domestic currency of the country where the funds are held.

-- A Nostro account is used to facilitate the settlement of international trade and foreign exchange transactions.
+- It is used to facilitate the settlement of international trade and foreign exchange transactions.

-- This account is mainly held by banks or large corporations that regularly engage in international trade transactions.
+- The account is mainly held by banks or large corporations that regularly engage in international trade transactions.

 Understanding Vostro Accounts